peterkhe1999/CheatSheet/OSEP/README.md

 Since VIM has access to the shell environment's variables, we can use $USER to get the username or $UID to get the user's ID number.

 The commands specified in the `.vimrc` file are executed when VIM is launched.
-By editing this file, we can cause a user's VIM session to perform unintended actions on their behalf when VIM is run.
+By editing this file, we can cause a user's VIM session to **perform unintended actions on their behalf** when VIM is run.

 To run **shell commands** from within the config file

 `!touch /tmp/test.txt`

 By default, VIM allows shell commands but some hardened environments have VIM configured to restrict them.

 Calling VIM with the `-Z` parameter on the command line, then attempting to run a shell command will result in an error message indicating that such commands are not allowed.

-Putting our commands directly into the user's `.vimrc` file isn't particularly stealthy, as a user modifying their own settings may accidentally discover the changes we've made.
+Putting our commands directly into the user's `.vimrc` file isn't  stealthy, as a user modifying their own settings may accidentally discover the changes.

 => "Source" a shell script using the bash `source` command.
 This loads a specified shell script and runs it.

 "Import" other VIM configuration files into the user's current config with the `:source` command.

-Note that the source call for loading a VIM configuration file is prepended with a **colon** and not an **exclamation point**, which is used for shell commands.
+Note: Source call for loading a VIM configuration file is prepended with a **colon** and not an **exclamation point**, which is used for shell commands.

-As a more stealthy approach, leverage the **VIM plugin directory**.
-As long as the files have a `.vim` extension, all VIM config files located in the user's `~/.vim/plugin` directory will be loaded when VIM is run.
+**VIM plugin directory**: All VIM config files (have a `.vim` extension) located in the user's `~/.vim/plugin` directory will be loaded when VIM is run.

 The `:silent` command mutes any debug output which would normally be sent to the user when running VIM.